AutomataLab/Pison/README.md

 - **[Server 1]**: a 16-core machine equipped with two Intel 2.1GHz Xeon E5-2620 v4 CPUs and 64GB RAM.
 - **[Server 2]**: a 4-core machine equipped with an Intel 3.5GHz Xeon E3-1240 v5 CPUs and 16GB RAM.

 The following two figures report the exeuction time (including both the index construction and the query evaluation) for bulky JSON record processing.
-Overall, the performance of serial Pison is comparable to simdjson, while parallel Pison achieves 5.4X and 3.1X speedups (on average) over simdjson on Server 1 (with 8 threads) and Server 2 (with 4 threads), respectively.
+Overall, both Pison and simdjson outperform RapidJSON, thanks to the use of SIMD and bitwise parallelism.
+The performance of serial Pison is comparable to simdjson, while parallel Pison achieves 5.4X and 3.1X speedups (on average) over simdjson on Server 1 (with 8 threads) and Server 2 (with 4 threads), respectively.

 <figcaption style="text-align:center"><b>Fig.1 - Execution Time of Processing A Single Large Record (Server 1).</b></figcaption>
 <br/>